 - Secretary of State for Health

-It is therefore worth doing them well and knowing what is expected.
-When a request is made for a report, it is important that it is provided quickly and preferably within two weeks.
+Therefore, it’s important to prepare this carefully and be aware of what is expected.
+When a request is made for a statement, it should be provided preferably within two weeks.
 A single comprehensive statement suitable for all possible investigations is recommended.
 It can be very helpful to ask an experienced colleague, or in some cases, a medical defence union, to give you impartial advice prior to formal submission.

 - Dress appropriately (as if attending for a job interview)

-- The Coroner is addressed as Sir or Ma’am
+- Address the Coroner as Sir or Ma’am

 - Remember to turn off mobiles/bleeps